Details

 – Geoffrey Chaucer (1342-1400)

-Delighting in a good meal is a primal pleasure, and most people construct their diets according to individual preferences.
-However, in the Renaissance, food carried deep meaning, and eating was more strictly controlled and monitored by history, tradition, and medical theory.
-The consumption of food was strictly designed to attract the celestial powers of the planets and zodiac, with the ultimate aim of attaining and maintaining a balance of qualities within the body.
-We will examine how depictions of food and feasting reveal the care and attention individuals employed in constructing their diets according to the macrocosmic realms of humoral medicine, astrology, and Christian morality.
-Create a menu, constructed according to the rules of Renaissance diets, and considering your individual medical, astrological profile.
-You will never construct a menu the same way after being introduced to the multi-faceted art of Renaissance food and feasting.
+Delighting in a good meal is a primal pleasure, and most people construct their diets according to a combination of individual preference and spontaneous inspiration in the grocery-store aisle.
+However, in the Renaissance, food carried deeper meaning.
+Eating was more strictly controlled and monitored by history, tradition, and medical theory.
+These lectures will examine how depictions of food and feasting reveal the care and attention individuals employed in constructing their lives.
+Artistic depictions of food will serve as representations of ideal health, morality, and social standing.
+Along the way, we will learn how to eat right according to the rules of Renaissance art, philosophy, devotion, and daily life.

 Instructor: